stacks-network/docs/_browser/ids-introduction.md

    At this point, you can go onto work with DApps or you can review your recovery key.

-### Restore with a secret recovery code and original password
+### Sign in with a secret recovery code and original password

 1. Open the [Blockstack web application in your browser](https://browser.blockstack.org/sign-up?redirect=%2F).
 2. Choose **Sign in with an existing ID**.